Very Light Jets

 Adam

 If bluster, confidence, and promises were enough to assure success, Adam Aircraft would have overtaken Boeing by now.
-They promised to have the A700 twin-engine jet certified and on the market before Eclipse and Cessna, but were unable even to earn full certification for their much simpler A500 twin-piston.
-Adam keeps raising the price of the A700.
-Now it is up to $2.25 million.
+They promised to have the A700 twin-engine jet certified and on the market before Eclipse and Cessna, but were unable even to earn full certification for their much simpler A500 twin-piston (Adam issued press releases claiming that the A500 was certified when in fact the FAA wouldn't let it fly above 12,000' or at night or in the clouds or...).
+Adam kept raising the price of the A700 until it was up to $2.25 million.

-June 2008 update: Adam filed for Chapter 7 liquidation bankruptcy in February 2008.
-Its assets were purchased by Russian investors in April 2008 and they plan to revive the design.
+The A700 had a large cabin, comparable to the HondaJet, and it might have been a nice plane if not for the fact that in February 2008 Adam filed for Chapter 7 liquidation bankruptcy.
+Its assets were purchased by Russian investors in April 2008 and they planned to revive the design, but have not been heard from since.

 Epic